-Once completed, assignments should be handed in via Turnitin, which can be accessed through the Virtual Learning Environment (VLE) Moodle.
+Once completed, assignments should be handed in via Turnitin..

-Assignment briefs for completion will be made available in the module guides and e-copies will be available on the college VLE Moodle.
-As deadlines approach you will also be able to ask for spare assignment briefs at the front office of your campus, if required.
+Assignment briefs for completion will be made available in the unit guides for each unit and spares will be available on the college VLE Moodle.
+As deadlines approach you will also be able to ask for spare assignment briefs at the front office of your campus.